 Apple maps faces with a new front-facing camera array called the TrueDepth camera system.
 In addition to an improved camera, the TrueDepth system uses a dot map projected onto the face that is captured using infrared light.

-Once captured using light, the dot map is sent to the Secure Enclave on the A11 chip, where it is checked against existing records, just like a fingerprint.
+Once captured using light, the dot map is sent to the Secure Enclave on the A12 or A11 chip, where it is checked against existing records, just like a fingerprint.

 Face ID can also be used for other things that Touch ID used to do, like paying with Apple Pay or verifying your identity with apps.
-Another important note: There is no Touch ID sensor on the iPhone X, so if you want one of those devices, you had better be comfortable with Face ID.
+Another important note: There is no Touch ID sensor on the devices that support Face ID, so if you want the newest flagship hardware that Apple has to offer you had better be comfortable with Face ID.

 - iPhone X: How Face ID works (CNET)